openpathsampling/openpathsampling/docs/developers/install_developers.rst

 The overall process for adding code to OPS goes in 3 stages:

 1. Code is developed in a user's fork of OPS.
-2. Those changes are merged into the OPS master.
+2. Those changes are merged into the OPS master via a pull request on GitHub.
 3. At some point, the master code is turned into a release.

 For most users, code that has reached stage 3 is all that is needed.
 This is